elasticio/ksonnet-registry/README.md

 * `storage_slugs_lb_ip` - internal ip of platform-storage-slugs which is used for Agents
 * `storage_slugs_size` - size of slugs storage (refer to Kubernetes PersistentVolume `size` field for format)
 * `api_replicas`, `gold_dragon_coin_replicas`, `webhooks_replicas`, `storage_slugs_replicas`, `raven_replicas`, `steward_replicas`, `lookout_replicas` - number of instances for apps
+* `%ip-address-for-local-agents-vpn%` public ip address for local-agents vpn server loadbalancer
+* `%ca_cert_for_agents_base64%` and `%ca_key_for_agents_base64%` certificate and private key for it for certificate authority used to handle all crypto magic related to lightweight-agent

 ### Init ksonnet project